How An Applicant Tracking System Works?

 Keyword Strategy Depends on the Platform’s Scoring Engine

-Exact-match platforms (iCIMS, Taleo): mirror the JD's exact phrasing 'project management' ≠ 'managing projects.'
+Exact-match platforms (iCIMS, Taleo): mirror the JD’s exact phrasing ‘project management’ ≠ ‘managing projects.’
 Semantic/ML platforms (Workday HiredScore, Lever): synonyms and related terms score well, but exact matches still edge ahead.
-You can identify which platform a company uses by the URL structure on their careers page with job search.
+You can identify which platform a company uses by the URL structure on their careers page with a job search.

 Pipeline Management, Interviews & Offer

-Scored candidates enter the recruiter's pipeline view a Kanban-style board or ranked list.
-From here, candidates move through configured stages: Phone Screen → Hiring Manager Review → Technical Interview → Reference Check → Offer.
+Phone Screen → Hiring Manager Review → Technical Interview → Reference Check → Offer.
 Each stage transition triggers configured automation.

 Modern ATS workflow automation includes: calendar-integrated interview scheduling (Google Calendar / Outlook), automated assessment delivery (HackerRank, Codility, Pymetrics, SHL), video interview platform triggers (HireVue, Spark Hire), background check initiation (Checkr, Sterling, First Advantage), and offer letter generation with e-signature routing (DocuSign, Adobe Sign).